From emigration to arrival: How to successfully integrate abroad

 Culture shock: The four phases of emigration

-translated from German by Katherine Price/amva
+Adapted from German by Katherine Price/amva

 In compliance with the JTI standards